spinnaker/spinnaker.io/content/en/docs/v1.19/guides/user/kubernetes-v2/run-job-manifest/index.md

 ---
-layout: single
 title: "Run Job (Manifest)"
-sidebar:
-  nav: guides
+linkTitle: "Run Job (Manifest)"
+weight:
+description:
 ---

 The `Run Job (Manifest)` stage can be used to execute a Kubernetes Job as part of your pipeline.
 This stage will deploy a `Job` manifest and wait until it completes, allowing you to gate your pipeline's continuation on the job's success or failure.